From Shadow on the Lung

 Precision robotic biopsy, rapid diagnosis, and — if needed — lung-sparing surgery.
 No months of anxious waiting.
 One integrated private service, available within days.

-Last reviewed: April 2026 · Dr Lawrence Okiror FRCS(CTh) FRCSEd(CTh)
+Last reviewed: May 2026 · Dr Lawrence Okiror FRCS(CTh) FRCSEd(CTh) · GMC 6150382

-Lung cancer screening in the UK is changing the landscape — and creating a new kind of urgency
+Lung cancer screening in the UK is changing the landscape— and creating a new kind of urgency

 The NHS Lung Cancer Screening Programme — delivered through targeted lung health checks to current and former smokers aged 55–74 — has fundamentally changed who is arriving in thoracic surgical clinics.
 Five years of programme data, published in Nature Medicine (March 2026), show that over 75% of screen-detected lung cancers are now found at Stage I or II — compared to fewer than 30% outside of screening.

 But the programme creates two new pressures.
 Around 15 in every 100 people scanned have lung nodules.
 Most are benign — but the NHS surveillance pathway typically involves a repeat scan weeks or months later, with no clear answer in the interim.
-For patients told they may have something on their lung, the wait is often the hardest part — living with uncertainty, with no clear answer.

 And for those confirmed to need surgery: the National Lung Cancer Audit 2026 found that 88% of patients with early-stage lung cancer waited longer than the recommended 49 days from referral to surgery — a direct consequence of screening-generated demand outpacing NHS surgical capacity.